-6.1 Enter and Exit "Robot Mode": "M" command
+6.1 Enter and Exit "Robot Mode": "m" command

-To enter or leave "Robot Mode", the sensor must first be attached via a USB cable to a serial port on a personal computer.
-After opening up the console, enter "Robot Mode" by typing the character "M".
-Then the sensor can be installed on the robot, for example:
+To enter or leave "robot mode", the sensor must first be attached via a USB cable to a serial port on a personal computer.
+After opening up the serial console, enter "robot mode" by typing the character "m".
+Then the sensor can be installed on the robot.
+Refer to Section 3.1-Installation of the Sensor to the Robot.
+For example: